drmikeuk/fruits/about.md

 sortTitle: "z"
 ---

-This static site is a prototype to see what kind of website you an build from a CSV file plus some [Jekyll](https://jekyllrb.com/) templates.
+This is a prototype to see what kind of static website you an build from a CSV file plus some [Jekyll](https://jekyllrb.com/) templates.

 - Theres a dozen fruit that you can explore by **category** or **colour**.
 - Each fruit page contains an image and some metadata.
 - Each fruit page contains links to view all fruit in that **category** or **colour**. eg [Gala Apples](/fruits/galaapples.html) has links to all [apples](/category/apples.html) or all [red](/colour/red.html) fruit.
+- The index of [all fruits](/all.html) has a client side **filter** to allow some basic searching.

 How this prototype is built...